 We just lived through the third-biggest snow storm in Chicago history, which dumped more than 20 inches on the city over two days.
 As someone who doesn’t have to drive, I love this.

-I thought I’d share a few images, shown in chronological order as the blizzard developed.
+I thought I’d share a few Chicago blizzard photos, shown in chronological order as the blizzard developed.

 On Tuesday afternoon, the flakes began.
 This mail carrier wouldn’t let that deter him.